juanitasanchezac/wifi-fingerprinting-indoor-positioning/README.md

 ##  Context

-This is an **academic exercise** from the **Positioning & Location-Based Services** course.
+This is an **academic exercise** from the **Positioning & Location-Based Services** course from Politecnico di Milano.
 The problem statement, room configuration, and datasets were provided by the professor.

 ### Problem Statement